Skip to main content

 Running Against a Shared Server

-The Quickstart above shows how to bring up a local server via Docker Compose.
+The Quickstart above shows how to bring up a local server with the published Docker image.
 In a team environment you usually point the Python worker at an existing server (staging, production, or a shared dev instance):

 from durable_workflow import Client